-“When you empower a woman in India, you empower the entire household, and you change the whole community.” — Asha Chaudhary, CEO
+“When you empower a woman in India, you empower the entire household, and you change the whole community.” —Asha Chaudhary, CEO

 For Jaipur Living, the beauty of handmade rugs runs deep.
 Behind every handcrafted heirloom is a network of more than 40,000 artisans in over 600 villages across India.
-Eighty-five percent of these artisans are women—virtually all of whom have faced societal disadvantages based on gender.
+Seventy percent of these artisans are women—virtually all of whom have faced societal disadvantages based on gender.
 As a company founded upon principles of equality, empowerment, and dignity, Jaipur Living’s purpose begins with uplifting these women.

 By introducing a doorstep entrepreneurship model that eliminates the middleman and allows us to work directly with our artisans, we’ve been able to not only provide them with a reliable wage that far surpasses the industry average, but we also provide them with access to healthcare, as well as educational and social development opportunities.

-“We’re not only giving these women a sustainable livelihood, but we’re changing their confidence, we’re changing how they’re seen in their communities. — Asha Chaudhary
+“We’re not only giving these women a sustainable livelihood, but we’re changing their confidence, we’re changing how they’re seen in their communities. —Asha Chaudhary

 “Women in India are often seen as subservient to men in the social ladder,” says Asha Chaudhary, Jaipur Living CEO.
 “When we provide a woman with skills and with a job, and she starts earning as much if not more than her husband, her confidence changes.
 We’re not only giving these women a sustainable livelihood, but we’re changing their confidence, we’re changing how they’re seen in their communities.
 They support each other, and they’ve become so powerful that the men can’t mistreat them.”